phlinhng/v2ray-tcp-tls-web/README.md

 ## Architecture
 + VLESS over TCP with [XTLS](https://github.com/XTLS/Go) powered by v2ray-core
 + VMess over WSS on Cloudflare powered by v2ray-core and Cloudflare
-+ Trojan (protocol) and muxing powered by v2ray-core (implementaion)
++ Trojan (protocol) and muxing powered by trojan-go (implementaion)
-+ Trojan over WSS on Cloudflare powered by v2ray-core and Cloudflare
++ Trojan over WSS on Cloudflare powered by trojan-go and Cloudflare
 + HTTP Website backend powered by nginx

 ## Supported Protocols